selfrefactor/commit-message/Readme.md

 ## PR

 I am open to suggestions for new labels, so if you have any thought on that, please open an issue or file a PR.

-## Support format `type(label): COMMIT_MESSAGE`
+## Change format  to `type(label): COMMIT_MESSAGE`

 You just need to pass `true` like so: